Galaxy S11 will launch Feb. 11 at Samsung Unpacked in San Francisco

 •See All

-Discuss: Surprise!
-Galaxy S11 will launch Feb.
-11 at Samsung Unpacked event
+Discuss: Suddenly, Galaxy S11 is set for a Feb.
+11 launch, confirmed by Samsung

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.